 How to perform zeta potential measurement with the diffusion barrier method?

 The diffusion barrier method is particularly suitable for low sample volumes and high ionic strength buffers.
-A “plug” of the sample is carefully injected into the folded capillary cells which is filled with just the buffer (The buffer has to be the same buffer that the protein is prepared in, same conductivity, same pH, same additives, in order to match the sample and the diffusion barrier as closely as possible).
+The method consists of carefully injecting a “plug” of the sample into a folded capillary cell that already contains just the buffer.
+(The buffer has to be the same buffer of the protein preparation, same conductivity, same pH, same additives, in order to match the sample and the diffusion barrier as closely as possible).
 In this setup, primarily the zeta potential is of interest, however the size can be determined as well.

 Practical details are discussed in “The Diffusion Barrier Technique, Practical Aspects and Data interpretation” , the web presentation recording “Protein zeta potential measurements using Malvern’s new diffusion barrier method” as well as the application note “The Diffusion Barrier Technique for Accurate and Reproducible Protein Mobility Measurement“.
-A brief summary of the practical overview of the key components of this method is given below.
+Below is a brief summary of the practical overview of the key components of this method.

-There are special instrument settings required to be able to measure zeta potential of protein samples in buffers with relatively high ionic strengths, The automatic mode in the zeta analysis software will reduce the applied voltage and for the most gentle handling of delicate sample, the analysis settings can be manually adjusted according to the table below, taken from the application note.
+You should select special instrument settings in order to be able to measure zeta potential of protein samples in buffers with relatively high ionic strengths.
+The automatic mode in the zeta analysis software will reduce the applied voltage.
+But for the most gentle handling of delicate sample, you can manually adjust the analysis settings according to the table below, taken from the application note.

 To access the settings during the Manual or SOP setup go to: